-End User Computing applications are incredibly powerful tools that have pervaded most market places and enterprises.
+End User Computing applications are incredibly powerful tools that have pervaded most marketplaces and enterprises.
 They provide a strong benefit in allowing users to directly create, manipulate, and propagate data – however, the ease of altering or transferring possibly sensitive content has given rise to a large area of risk.
 This risk is addressed in many rulings and regulations, but its impact is not just an increase in the possibility of being audited.

-One example of high-use EUC applications are spreadsheets.
+One example of high-use EUC applications is spreadsheets.
 Due to their high concentration, we don’t realise the importance that EUC applications can have in supporting major business operations.
 There are many origins of EUC risk and iPushPull has found a way to reduce some of the major causes.

 Sources of End User Computing applications risk

 Excel is an impressive and highly capable tool that is, unfortunately, run by error-prone humans.
 The risk that arises from the actual software is minimal, the risk that can arise from human error is hard to mitigate.
-Errors can arise in the raw data being used, either through missing or incomplete entries, outdated numbers, and expanded or duplicated data.
+Errors can arise in the raw data used, either through missing or incomplete entries, outdated numbers and expanded or duplicated data.

 Once the data has been generated, the source spreadsheet is frequently sent downstream and further propagated through email attachments and various desktop locations.
-Frequently shared spreadsheets can result in loss of data if there is incorrect version control, if someone forwards the wrong file, if the content is duplicated, or if it is lost.
+Frequently shared spreadsheets can result in data loss if there is incorrect version control, if someone forwards the wrong file, if the content is duplicated, or if it is lost.
 Since humans are humans and therefore not perfect, an ideal solution should passively monitor and track the involvement of employees in critical spreadsheets.

 iPushPull can mitigate some of the risks associated with End User Computing applications

-There are some significant End User Computing applications loss events that iPushPull can mitigate.
+There are some significant End User Computing application loss events that iPushPull can mitigate.
 Primarily, reducing multiple working documents down to one source page that an admin can control user access to.
 By inviting individual users, an admin can control the downstream use of data.
 This ensures that it is being used and distributed for its intended purpose thereby minimising intentional misuse for fraudulent reasons.

 By establishing a live push or a live pull to a source spreadsheet, the risk of failing to update data is significantly reduced.
 A user can always choose to use the manual Push function, but the Live Push can be enabled in the background to make sure the source spreadsheet is automatically updating with live data.